vitusventure/5thSRD/docs/gamemaster_rules/legendary_creatures.md

-description: Rules, including lairs and actions, for legendary creatures from the 5e SRD (System Reference Document).
+description: Rules, including lairs and actions, for legendary creatures from the 5th Edition (5e) SRD (System Reference Document).

 # Legendary Creatures
 A legendary creature can do things that ordinary creatures can't.
 It can take special actions outside its turn, and it might exert magical influence for miles around.